blyonscs/Case_Study_Fitness_Tracker/README.md

     Rows: 414
     Storage Space: 18 KB

-All data is stored in csv files that are not too big and can be accessed in both Excel and SQL, there are two seperate daily activity files for each month that can be merged together to make the data more abundent and credibal.
+All data is stored in csv files that are not too big and can be accessed in both Excel and SQL, there are two separate daily activity files for each month that can be merged together to make the data more abundant and credible.

-The data intergrity of these datatables is not that good because having less than a thousand rows in each datatable is not ideal when trying to get complex insights from it and is prone to bias.
-Especially because this data comes from less than 40 people and to get insights confidently it would be much better to have alot more people and over more time.
+The data integrity of these data tables is not that good because having less than a thousand rows in each data table is not ideal when trying to get complex insights from it and is prone to bias.
+Especially because this data comes from less than 40 people and to get insights confidently it would be much better to have a lot more people and over more time.

 ##### Data Types
 daily_Activity_Consolidated